rdf-ext-archive/rdf-ext-spec/API.md

 ### void run (Quad|Triple triple, Graph graph)

 A callable function which can be executed on a Triple with a Graph context.

+## TripleFilter

+### boolean test (Quad|Triple triple)

+A callable function that returns true if the input Triple passes the test this function implements.